siddhartha19/IITK-IDC601-Chaos-2025-26-I/README.md

 1. **Dynamics on a Torus** - Coupled oscillators (or any other 2pi period 2D systems) evolving on a Torus.
 You can click to add trajectories, toggle phase-plane view etc.
 1. **Lorenz Pair** - Visualize evolution of 2 nearby trajectories under the Lorenz equations, with x(t) vs (t) and phase-plane projections, can toggle views, symbolic dynamics etc.
 1. **Lorenz 3D** - Visualize a cloud of initial conditions evolving on the Lorenz attractor in 3D, with controls to reset and pause evolution, rotation in 3D, colour trajectories etc.
+1. **Fractal Sets** - Visualize the Mandelbrot set, along with the Fatou and Julia sets for an introduction to Holomorphic dynamics and the recursive beauty of fractal sets.

 <p align="center"><center>
 <img src="Images/Flow2D.png" width="1000">